Cancer Causing Chemicals in Everyday Products

 Millions of Americans are living with cancer, and millions more are affected by the devastating toll a cancer diagnosis takes on families, communities and workplaces.
-To combat this, Greenpeace is working to get signatures on a petition that will be sent to President Obama's Administration which urges them to create a cancer prevention plan that stops the use of cancer-causing chemicals in products used in America every day.
+To combat this, Greenpeace has collected signatures on a petition that were sent to the President’s Administration.
+This petition urges them to create a cancer prevention plan that stops the use of cancer-causing chemicals in products used in America every day.

 Tips to reduce the risk for breast cancer and other diseases:

 - Protect your family: cook with stainless steel or cast iron, avoid non-stick surfaces and do not cook with plastic in the microwave.
 Choose BPA-free bottles.